kotharthar/aok/README.md

 # All OK (aok)

-All OK (aok) is a simple script to run the OpenAI API completions command.
+All OK (aok) is a simple script to run the OpenAI API CHAT completions command.
 It can be used to generate text completions from a given input text.
+It takes user input via command line or STDIN and generates AI response with GPT-3 API.
+The chatbot keeps a history of 4 messages and can generate creative or definite answers based on user input.

 ## Installation